splunk/observability-workshop/docs/rum/RUM-Metrics.md

 ### 2.1.
 Header

-The RUM UI Consist of 6 major sections, starting with the selection header.
+The RUM UI consists of 6 major sections.</br>
-Here you can set/filter a number of options:
+The first is the selection header, where you can set/filter a number of options:

-* A drop down for the time window you're reviewing (You are looking at the last 30 minutes in this case)
+* A drop down for the time window you're reviewing (You are looking at the past hour in this case)
 * A drop down to select the Comparison window (You are comparing current performance on a rolling window   - in this case compared to 1 hour ago)
 * A drop down with the available Environments to view:  (Choose the one provided by the workshop host or *All* like in the example)
 * A drop down list with the Various Web apps (You can use the one provided by the workshop host or use *All*)